Industrial Ventilation - 2. Units and Measures

-The air changes per hour (or minute) may not be an appropriate measure for ventilation criteria when controlling certain hazards, heat and/or odours.
-The ventilation rates should be determined based on several factors such as the amount of contaminant generated, the toxicity of that contaminant, the nature of the emission (steady or cyclic), and the mixing effectiveness (not just the size of the room).
+The air changes per hour (or minute) may not be an appropriate measure for ventilation criteria when controlling certain hazards, heat, or odours.
+The ventilation rates should be determined based on several factors, such as the amount of contaminant generated, the toxicity of that contaminant, the nature of the emission (steady or cyclic), and the mixing effectiveness (not just the size of the room).

 Although there are not many specific government codes and regulations, there are many recommended standards.
 Some are described below (in no particular order):

 Please see the OSH Answers document Industrial Ventilation - Glossary of Common Terms for a description of the acronyms.

-Ontario Occupational Health and Safety Act - Regulation 851 for Industrial Establishments (section 127 & 128) mentions general requirements for adequate ventilation and replacement air.
+Ontario Occupational Health and Safety Act - Regulation 851 for Industrial Establishments (sections 127 & 128) mentions general requirements for adequate ventilation and replacement air.

 OSHA - This US Government agency has promulgated a few ventilation standards, e.g., the four standards in 29CFR1910.94 dealing with local exhaust systems.
 OSHA's construction standards in 29CFR1926 contain ventilation standards for welding.
 Such ventilation systems are "required," but OSHA usually does not consider its ventilation standards violated unless exposure standards are also violated.